-P. Severability.
-Any provision of this Lease which shall prove to be invalid, void or illegal shall in no way affect, impair or invalidate any other provision hereof and the remaining provisions hereof shall nevertheless remain in full force and effect.
+Premises as permitted hereunder.
+A holder of a leasehold mortgagee, deed of trust or other illegal shall in no way affect, impair or invalidate any other provision hereof and the remaining provisions hereof shall nevertheless remain in full force and effect.

-Q. Counterparts.
-This Lease may executed in counterparts and by electronic mediums including fax and email, each of which shall be construed as, and constitute, an original for all purposes.
+Q. Force Majeure.
+Time periods for Lessor's or Lessee's performance under any mediums including fax and email, each of which shall be construed as, and constitute, an original for all purposes.